rodrigoslayertech/algo10/README.md

 ## Rules

-1. Language names like folders in the root folder start with a capital letter
+1. Language names like folders in the root folder start with a capital letter.
-2. Algorithm names MUST be identical across all languages (e.g., 'split_string_by_character' should be used consistently, not 'explode_string' in one language and 'split_string_by_character' in another)
+2. Algorithm names MUST be identical across all languages.
 3. Each algorithm can have multiple implementations (variations)
-4. Variations of algorithms written in the same language are identified with the suffix `.algo` + `n`, where `n` is the number of the algorithm variation: algo1, algo2, etc. There can only be up to 10 variations of the same algorithm.
+4. Variations of algorithms are identified with the suffix `.algo` + `n` in file name, where `n` is the number of the algorithm variation.
-5. Each language must have its own Benchmark module.
+5. Each language MUST have its own Benchmark module.
-6. The Benchmark module file name for each language must start with an uppercase letter: `Benchmark`.
+6. The Benchmark module file name for each language MUST start with an uppercase letter: `Benchmark`.
-7. All implementations MUST include benchmarks for performance comparison
+7. All implementations MUST include benchmarks for performance comparison.
+8. Benchmark modules MUST implement loops for iterations.
+9. Algorithms can have a maximum of 10 variations.

 ### File Naming Convention